 - If the ManagedElement is a root class, no further documentation or implementation steps are required.

-- If the ManagedElement shall be contained under Subnetwork it shall be mounted under the SubNetwork "list" using the YANG schema mount mechanism as described in RFC 8528.[13]
+- If the ManagedElement shall be contained under Subnetwork it shall be mounted under the SubNetwork "list" using the YANG schema mount mechanism as described in RFC 8528 [13]

 Mounted schemas will appear in Netconf, the CLI and management GUIs as if they were part of a common containment hierarchy.